MJ10/DEUP/README.md

 When a particular configuration of EP is picked, it can be compared to GP on many different functions (with different random seeds), using the `bin/run_jobs.py` script.
 It differs from `bin/gs_optimize.py` in that it doesn't loop through a grid of hyperparameters.

+## Uncertainty Estimation
+The script `bin/estimate_uncertainty.py` provides an example of how to use the `EpistemicPredictor` class to estimate aleatoric and epistemic uncertainty using observational data only.

+WIP: requires argparse, logging...

 ## Logging
 As mentioned above, logging is handled by `uncertaintylearning/utils/logging.py`.
 Specifically, a subfolder containing a hash of the arguments (`argparse`) is created in the root directory of results; inside which 2 `pickle` files are created.
 One containing the values of the arguments/hyperparameters, and one containing the results.